Ecommerce platforms like Shopify make it easier than ever to take your small business online, but you can’t stop there.

-If you have an existing Shopify store and product to market, this article can help you get started with SMS marketing.
+If you have an existing Shopify store and product to market, you can get started with SMS marketing.
 But first, you’ll need to choose an SMS provider.

-There are a variety of apps in the Shopify app store, but in general, you should look for an app that includes the following:
+There are a variety of apps in the Shopify app store (like Klaviyo), but in general, you should look for an app that includes the following:

 - Easy management of opt-in and opt-out status and consent.

 - Compliance with TCPA and other SMS compliance regulations and organizations.

 - Options to build your SMS list (such as by easily adding opt-in popups, forms, landing pages, etc.).